Fatema-J/Purrfect-Match-Game/README.md

 ## Credits

-The concept for **Purrfect Match Game** was inspired by Candy Crush Saga.
+- The concept for **Purrfect Match Game** was inspired by Candy Crush Saga.

+- The captivating cat images in this game were designed by the talented [Copilot designer](https://copilot.microsoft.com/) using the powerful DALLe.3 model.
+These images bring our feline friends to life and add charm to the gameplay.

+- We owe the smooth animations and delightful transitions to [Animate.css](https://animate.style/).

+- The interactive buttons that enhance the user interface were crafted using [csswand](https://www.csswand.dev/).